Skip to main content

 Defining Available Skills

-Define all skills available to this agent in the skills: section.
-Then specify which skills are available for the chat thread in agent.skills:
+Define all skills in the skills: section, then reference which skills are available where they're used:

 yaml